-You're probably not ever going to go diving in the waters off Antarctica, or in the Arctic near the North Pole.
+You're probably not ever going to go diving in the waters of the Arctic and Antarctic.
 But if you ever do, there's a chance that you may come upon one of the more bizarre sights in nature: a brinicle.

-Basically, a brinicle — sometimes also called a sea stalactite — is a hollow tube that projects downward from the ice pack on the ocean surface.
-Imagine an icicle hanging on your house's roof gutter, except that a brinicle's length may be measured in feet instead of inches, and instead of rainwater, it's formed from a super-salty seawater solution called brine.
+Basically, a brinicle — sometimes also called an ice stalactite — is a descending tube that projects downward from floating sea ice on the surface of the ocean.
+Imagine an icicle hanging on your house's roof gutter, except that a brinicle's length may be measured in feet instead of inches, and instead of rainwater, it's formed from a super-salty saline water solution called brine.

 Advertisement

-As an article in Technology Review explains, brinicles form because when seawater along the ocean surface freezes to form ice, it exudes salt.
-That increases the salinity of nearby water, which in turn lowers its freezing point, so that it stays liquid even though it's really, really cold.
+As an brinicles-and-the-origin-of-life/">article in Technology Review explains, brinicles form because when seawater along the ocean surface freezes to form ice, it exudes a high concentration of salt.
+That increases the salinity of nearby sea water, which in turn lowers its freezing point, so that it stays liquid even though it's really, really cold.
 (In a way, this is the opposite of the reverse osmosis process that desalination plants use to turn seawater into drinking water.)
 Pockets of that brine can get trapped inside the ice pack.

-If the ice pack cracks, though, something bizarre can happen to those pockets.
-The freed brine will leak out and, because it's denser than water, it will sink downward toward the ocean bottom.
-On the way down, the super-cold brine will freeze any water that it comes in contact with.
-That forms an icy tube around the brine.
-Because brinicles are fairly fragile, they need relatively calm conditions at sea for them to grow, so they're not all that common.
+If the sea ice cracks, though, something bizarre can happen to those pockets.
+The freed brine will leak out and, because it's denser than water, it will sink downward toward the sea floor.
+On the way down, the super-cold brine will freeze any surrounding water that it comes in contact with.
+As the water frezes, it forms an icy tube around the brine.
+Brinicles are incredibly delicate, vulnerable to only the slightest touch.
+As such, they require relatively calm conditions at sea for them to grow, so they're not all that common.

 Advertisement